GitHub-Sofyan/GitHub-Sofyan.github.io/_pages/about.md

 Professionally
 ======

-I am an athletic Development specialist with a belief that high performance is achieved through an integrated multi-disciplinary approach, based on actual data and not just pure empirical "say-so".
+I am an athletic development specialist with a belief that high performance is achieved through an integrated multi-disciplinary approach, based on actual data and not just pure empirical "say-so".

 I passionately believes in a long-term and data-driven approach to development for both athlete and coach.